788009/termux-sandbox/ubuntu/README.md

 >
 > It indicates that mount namespaces are not available to user processes on your device due to kernel configuration, SELinux policy, or vendor restrictions.
 In this case, the sandbox cannot function.
 >
-> You can verify compatibility by running this command in `tsu`:
+> You can verify compatibility by running this command in `sudo bash`:
 >
 > ```bash
 > unshare --mount /bin/true